New York Hourly Paycheck Calculator

 How do multiple jobs affect my withholding?

-Use IRS multiple-jobs instructions and ensure IT-2104 reflects your situation.
-Model each job separately, especially if only one is subject to NYC or Yonkers taxes.
+Use the IRS multiple-jobs guidance for your W-4, and ensure your IT-2104 reflects your combined income situation.
+Model each job separately, especially if one is subject to NYC or Yonkers taxes and another is not, to avoid under-withholding.

 What is Additional Medicare tax and when does it apply?

-After wages exceed the federal threshold, employers must withhold Additional Medicare on the excess.
-There’s no employer match; it appears beside regular Medicare on your stub.
+After your wages exceed the federal threshold, your employer must withhold Additional Medicare tax (0.9 %) on the excess wages.
+There is no employer match for this portion; it appears alongside regular Medicare on your stub.

 Are bonuses and commissions taxed differently?

-They’re supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; NYS and any applicable NYC/Yonkers withholding still apply.
+Yes—they’re considered supplemental wages.
+Employers may use a federal flat supplemental rate or aggregate with regular wages; NY state and any applicable NYC/Yonkers withholding still apply.
+You can enter the amount separately in the calculator to compare withholding effects.

 What do people ask on Google about the New York Hourly Paycheck Calculator?